-It's been less than a week since "Pokémon Go" was unceremoniously dropped into the hands of the smartphone-wielding masses, and players have already managed to troll Westboro Baptist Church, get robbed at gunpoint
+It wasn't all that long ago that "Pokémon Go" was unceremoniously dropped into the hands of the smartphone-wielding masses, and players have already managed to troll Westboro Baptist Church, get robbed at gunpoint

 and even stumble across a dead body.
 The response to the augmented reality game has been